amiaopensource/av-python-carpentry/_episodes/03-findingfiles.md

 ## Listing Files in a Folder

-Now let's learn how to see the contents of our filesystem with Python.
+Now let's learn how to list the contents of our filesystem with Python.

 ~~~
 import os